Marvel's Loki hits Disney Plus on June 11

-Loki, another entry in the Marvel Cinematic Universe's batch of shows for Disney Plus, is set to hit the streaming platform on June 11, according to a tweet, Wednesday.
+Loki, another entry in the Marvel Cinematic Universe's batch of shows for Disney Plus, is set to hit the streaming platform on June 11, according to a tweet from Marvel Studios Wednesday.

 Disney had previously slated Loki for a May release.